-The iSimangaliso Wetland Park (formerly Greater St Lucia Wetland Park) World Heritage Site has some of the highest forested dunes in the world.
+The coastal iSimangaliso Wetland Park World Heritage Site - due east of pivotal landmarks in Zulu history - has some of the highest forested dunes in the world.
 The park also has the greatest marine and terrestrial mammals, namely whales and elephants.
 St Lucia and its surroundings comprise a globally important wetland and has five separate ecosystems.
 It is a fishing and birdwatching paradise, and boat trips on the lake offer opportunities for crocodile and hippo sightings.

-Ophansi entrance bridge in the then Greater St Lucia Wetland Park enables visitors to enjoy a unique beach and bush experience, with only an hour's drive separating uMkhuze's unique wild-life experience from Sodwana Bay's world-class beaches and diving.
+Ophansi entrance bridge in the iSimangaliso Wetland Park enables visitors to enjoy a unique beach and bush experience, with only an hour's drive separating uMkhuze's unique wildlife experience from Sodwana Bay's world-class beaches and diving.